For schools & districts

 One-page pilot guide

-Seven steps, a sample mentor invitation, a twelve-week calendar, and the key outcomes.
+Seven steps, a sample guide invitation, a twelve-week calendar, and the key outcomes.
 Designed to be read in ninety seconds and printed on one sheet.

 The full argument for why this matters: the shifting job market, AI's impact on careers, and what communities can do about it now.